Mashrafi-Zaman/Online-Flight-Booking-Website/README.md

-# ✈️ FlyEase – Online Flight Booking System
+# ✈️ FlyEase – Online Flight Booking Website

 FlyEase is a dynamic and user-friendly online flight reservation system built with PHP and MySQL.
 It provides passengers with an intuitive interface to search, book, and manage their flights, while also offering a powerful admin panel for flight scheduling, booking oversight, and payment tracking.